Class AbstractDelegate<C extends JComponent>

 shapeOf

-As a delegate to the underlying component, you can use this method to access a specificUI.ComponentAreaof the component.
+You can use this method to access a specificUI.ComponentAreaof the component, which is useful if you do custom painting.
 This method returns anOptionalvalue, which means that the component area may not be present.
 TheUI.ComponentArea.BORDERfor example, may not be present in case of there not being a border width defined throughUIForAnySwing.withStyle(Styler).See

 ComponentExtension.getComponentArea(UI.ComponentArea)for more information.- Parameters: